learn-co-curriculum/phase-0-html-tables-lab/README.md

 ### `<tr>`

-Before moving on, now that we've got two pages worth of content, if you're working from your own repository:
+If you're working from your own repository, push up your work to your remote repo before continuing:

 ```
 git add .